 In My Take this week, we have 22-year-old Saurabh Gadhavi, a drummer and percussionist from Gujarat.
-Saurabh’s left hand, below the elbow, was amputated a few days after his birth due to lack of calcium.
+Saurabh does not have his left hand, below the elbow, due to a congenital disability that was caused from lack of calcium.
 Today, this youngster is a renowned percussionist who has proved his expertise with the drum, tabla and other musical instruments.
 He has performed in India and abroad too.

-Soon after I was born, doctors identified calcium deficiency due to which they had to amputate my left hand below the elbow.
+I was born without left limb, a congenital disability that was caused due to lack of calcium.
 Since I was five years old, my father Dinesh Gadhavi taught me how to play tabla, drums and percussion.
 Though I love tabla, it demands use of fingers.
 So it has always been difficult for me.

 My family comprising of parents, siblings and grandparents are all very supportive of my musical journey.
 I studied at a normal school and I had a great bunch of friends and teachers who stood by me.
 Yes, some people used to point out my disability.
 But honestly, I was never bothered about the negative talks.
 I used to ignore that.
 If I had fallen for all those negative talks and listened to them, I wouldn’t have reached where I’am right now.